developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-2/guide/setup/index.md

 ---

 ## Overview
-The setup process for Enterprise Keyboard (EKB) varies by device, and activation is sometimes necessary to make it available to users.
-Zebra's keyboard also can be set as the default input method, if desired.
-This section of the guide covers installation (for EKB 3.2 and higher), manual activation and the steps required for setting it as the default input device.
+Enterprise Keyboard (EKB) setup varies by device but activation is always necessary to make it available to users.
+EKB also can be set as the default input method, if desired.

-For advanced settings, such as language selection and scan-tab configuration, please see the [Customize section](../settings) of this guide.

-Enterprise Keyboard 1.1 (and higher) can be installed, activated and configured:
+EKB can be activated and configured:

-* Manually at the device
+* Manually at the device (covered here)
-* Remotely:
+* Remotely (covered elsewhere):
     * Zebra's StageNow device configuration tool and the [UI Manager](/stagenow/latest/csp/ui/) and [Enterprise Keyboard Manager](/stagenow/latest/csp/enterprisekeyboard) services (requires MX 6.3 or higher on the device)
-    * Through a company's own enterprise mobility management (EMM) system (if supported by that system)
+    * Through a company's own enterprise mobility management (EMM) system (if compatible; see that system's info)

+#### This guide covers:

+* [Installation](#installupgradeekb) of user-app versions of EKB
+* [Manual activation](#manualactivation) and setting EKB as the default input source

+**For advanced settings**, such as language selection and scan-tab configuration:

+* See the [Customize section](../settings) of this guide.

 -----

-## Installing/Upgrading EKB
+## Install/Upgrade EKB
-_Applies to all `.apk` versions of Enterprise Keyboard (incl.
+_Applies only to user-app (`.apk`) versions of Enterprise Keyboard (incl.
 1.4&ndash;1.6 and 3.2)_.

-Some versions of EKB can be downloaded from the Zebra Support Portal and installed as a user app. **Devices running Android 7.x Nougat (or higher) with older versions of EKB can be upgraded to the latest EKB version using the latest** `.apk` **file**.
+Some versions of EKB can be downloaded from the [Zebra Support Portal](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/enterprise-keyboard.html) and installed as a user app. **Devices running Android 7.x Nougat (or higher) with older versions of EKB can be upgraded to the latest EKB version using the latest** `.apk` **file**.
 [Visit the Support Portal](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/enterprise-keyboard.html) for specific EKB device and OS support information.
 Installation and upgrade instructions are below.

 > **Before beginning any installation...**
-> 1. **Go to the [EKB download page](../../download) and follow instructions** to get the correct file(s) for the target device(s). <br>
+> 1. **See [EKB download instructions](../../download) and get the correct file(s)** for the target device(s). <br>
 > 2. **Ensure that target device(s) are able to connect** via USB to the host computer.
 [Get USB drivers](https://www.zebra.com/us/en/support-downloads/software/drivers/android-usb-driver.html)<br>
 > 3. Note that **Enterprise Keyboard requires [activation](#manualactivation)** following installation.